ARISA-Lab-LLC/Eclipse-Data-Tool/README.md

 * Make sure that you can run java scripts on the computer where this is running.
 * If the uploaded CSV file does not contain the expected location data in its proper format, an error alert will be presented to the user indicating the issue.
 * You will need to add your own Google Geocoding API key to line 147 in convert.js and replace the API_KEY placeholder to use the ZIP Code Function.

+#Copyrights, Acknowledgements, and Atrributions
+* Eclipse Data Credit: Eclipse map/figure/table/predictions courtesy of Fred Espenak, NASA/Goddard Space Flight Center, from eclipse.gsfc.nasa.gov.

+* Eclipse Soundscapes is an enterprise of ARISA Lab, LLC and is supported by NASA award No. 80NSSC21M0008.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Aeronautics and Space Administration.